 The early childhood service provider must be able to give the above details within 24 hours of a request from the Chief Public Health Officer (or delegate).
 This will enable the Chief Public Health Officer (or delegate) to review the immunisation status of children at the service and to exclude any child at risk of contracting the vaccine preventable disease.

-Contact the Immunisation Section, Communicable Disease Control Branch, phone 1300 232 272 or see:
+Contact SA Health's Immunisation Section, Communicable Disease Control Branch on 1300 232 272 or see:

 Free call: 1800 088 158